jcerise/legatus/README.md

 ## Current Disposition

-This is **Phase 1** -- the core command structure is operational.
+**Phase 1** -- the core command structure is operational.
 The orchestrator accepts tasks, spawns agents, and tracks state.

+**Phase 2 (in progress)** -- the *praefectus* has taken the field.
+Campaign orders are now decomposed into tactical objectives by a PM agent before dev agents are dispatched.
+The commander (you) reviews and approves the battle plan via checkpoints before any operative touches the codebase.
+Objectives are executed sequentially, each building on the conquests of the last.

 The following campaigns remain:

+- Parallel agent operations (branch-per-agent, orchestrator-managed merges)
+- QA agent (*tesserarius*) -- automated test generation and verification
+- Review agent (*optio*) -- code review before task completion
+- Architect agent (*praefectus castrorum*) -- high-level design and ADRs
-- Agent container hardening (Claude Code auth, error recovery)
+- Agent container hardening (error recovery, resource limits)
-- Multi-agent coordination (task decomposition, parallel operations)
-- Review and approval workflows
-- Checkpoint-based human-in-the-loop control